danhetrick/simple/README.md

 `subroutine` elements contain **SIMPLE** Code (see below), and allow blocks of code to be independently executed.
 Each `subroutine` element has one mandatory attribute (`name`) and one optional attribute (`arguments`).
 The `name` attribute defines what the `subroutine`'s name is;  each `subroutine` name must be unique in the program.
 The optional `arguments` attribute sets what arguments the `subroutine` will take.
 This is set as a list of names:  one name for each argument, separated by commas.
 For example, if you wanted a `subroutine` to take two arguments, the first named `one` and the second named `second`, you would use `arguments="one,second"`.
 When executed, a variable is created for each argument containing that argument's value;  these can be used just like any other variable in interpolation.
 Thus, in the previous example, the argument one can be referenced with `$one`, the second with `$second`, and so on.
 These argument variables are destroyed (that is, removed from the variable table) at the conclusion of the `subroutine`.
 Every **SIMPLE** program must contain a `subroutine` named `main`;  this is the "entry point" for the program, and the `subroutine` that is executed by default (this can be changed with the compiler option `-d`).
 A subroutine must be defined with a `subroutine` element before it can be used in another subroutine;  that is, like C/C++, the `subroutine` must be written first and before any subroutine that calls it.

-`import` elements are used to "import" other **SIMPLE** program files into a program, much like C/C++'s #include.  `import` elements have no attributes;  they contain a single filename, complete with path.
+`import` elements are used to "import" other **SIMPLE** program files into a program, much like C/C++'s `#include`.  `import` elements have no attributes;  they contain a single filename, complete with path.
 The contents of an imported file are loaded into memory and compiled;  any `subroutine`s they contain may be called by any subsequent subroutines.
 Multiple layers of `import` elements are permitted (that is, an imported file can contain `import` elements, which contains more `import` elements, etc.).

 # SIMPLE Syntax